The Lifesaving Power of CPR

 Taking Action in Emergencies: Overcoming Hesitation

-If you witness a heart attack or someone having trouble breathing, don’t hesitate: start CPR immediately.
+If you witness a heart attack or someone having trouble breathing, don’t hesitate: start CPR and perform rescue breathing immediately.
 The sooner CPR is initiated after someone goes into cardiac arrest, the better their chances of survival.
 However, many people hesitate to act because they fear doing something wrong or making the situation worse.
 CPR certification helps to overcome this hesitation by providing you with the knowledge and confidence to act quickly and effectively.

 Understanding Chest Pain and Its Causes